Liberty Latin America (OTCMKTS:LILAB) Sets New 1-Year High at $10.80

-Liberty Latin America Ltd. (OTCMKTS:LILAB)’s stock price reached a new 52-week high during trading on Friday .
-The stock traded as high as $10.80 and last traded at $10.80, with a volume of 0 shares changing hands.
+Liberty Latin America Ltd. (OTCMKTS:LILAB) reached a new 52-week high during mid-day trading on Friday .
+The company traded as high as $10.80 and last traded at $10.80, with a volume of 0 shares changing hands.
 The stock had previously closed at $10.80.

 About Liberty Latin America (OTCMKTS:LILAB)